leonardobiffi/aws-utils/ami_backup/README.md

 ## Some of the examples to run the script

-* To create AMI's for the instances having tag Key:AMI_BACKUP_ON Value:yes in us-east-1 region and to delete AMI's/Snapshots created through this script, also which are older than 10 days and to post exception in slack
+* To create AMI's for the instances having tag Key:Backup Value:true in us-east-1 region and to delete AMI's/Snapshots created through this script, also which are older than 10 days and to post exception in slack

 ```python
  python ami_backup.py -r us-east-1 -d 10 -s true -c "#ami_bkp_lambda" -w "https://hooks.slack.com/*********/*****"
 ```
 Please see the link for more information on how to generate webhook url for slack https://api.slack.com/incoming-webhooks

-* To create AMI's for the instances having tag Key:AMI_BACKUP_ON Value:yes in us-west-2 region and to delete AMI's/Snapshots created through this script, also which are older than 5 days and not to post slack message.
+* To create AMI's for the instances having tag Key:Backup Value:true in us-west-2 region and to delete AMI's/Snapshots created through this script, also which are older than 5 days and not to post slack message.

 ```python
  python ami_backup.py -r us-west-2 -d 5